safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-Instead of a Text Reader &gt; JSONFlattener we could have used the JSON Reader.
+Instead of using Text Reader &gt; JSONFlattener we could have used the JSON Reader.
 Why didn't we?
 The JSON Reader requires a source file with valid schema.
-At this stage in the exercise, we do not have this structure yet.
+At this stage in the exercise, we do not have a file with this structure yet.
 </td>
 </tr>
 </table>